Course syllabus Secret Intelligence

 Examination formats

-Assessment takes place through active participation in mandatory seminars and the submission of a written assignment at the end of the course.
+Assessment takes place through active participation in mandatory seminars and an oral examination at the end of the course.

 Grading

-Grades are set according to a three-grade scale: Pass with Distinction (VG), Pass (G) and Fail (U).
+The student is graded on a three-point grading scale: Pass with Distinction (VG), Pass (G) and Fail (U).
 Grading criteria are specified by no later than the start of the course.

-To earn the grade Pass (G), the student must actively and constructively participate in mandatory seminars and earn a grade of Pass (P) on the written assignment.
+To obtain the grade Pass (G), the student must actively and constructively participate in mandatory seminars and obtain a grade of Pass (P) on the oral exam.

-To earn the grade Pass with Distinction (VG) in the course, the student must meet the requirements for Pass (G) and earn a grade of Pass with Distinction (VG) on the written assignment.
+To obrain the grade Pass with Distinction (VG) in the course, the student must meet the requirements for Pass (G) and obtain a grade of Pass with Distinction (VG) on the oral exam.

 The number of examinations is not limited.